gocrisp/react-store-locator/README.md

 yarn add @gocrisp/react-store-locator
 ```

+Include the styles: We have some minimal styles included as plain css in `@gocrisp/react-store-locator/dist/react-store-locator.css`.
+You will need to pull this into your site however you are including styles.
+We've kept the definitions as minimal as possible so that you can easily override or recreate the styles yourself.
+And every class is namespaced with the `map_` prefix to avoid collisions.

 Then, wherever you want to include the store locator map, insert this snippet:
 ```jsx
 import { createStoreLocatorMap } from '@gocrisp/react-store-locator';